Quiz: Who Are the Women Authors Behind These 12 Classic Films?

 National Velvet 1944 film

 4 National Velvet: The 1944 film (based on the 1935 novel) starred Elizabeth Taylor in her very first film role.
-She simply leaps off the screen at the age of only 12 in this story of a girl and a jockey who transform an unruly horse into a champion.
+At the age of twelve, she simply leaps off the screen in this story of a girl and a jockey who transform an unruly horse into a champion.

 . . . . . . . . . .